gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 ![Use via API](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/gradio-guides/api3.gif)

-This is a page that lists the endpoints that can be used to query the Gradio app, via our supported clients: either [the Python client](), or [the JavaScript client]().
+This is a page that lists the endpoints that can be used to query the Gradio app, via our supported clients: either [the Python client](/getting-started-with-the-python-client/), or [the JavaScript client](/getting-started-with-the-js-client/).
 For each endpoint, Gradio automatically generates the parameters and their types, as well as example inputs.

-The endpoints are created when you launch your Gradio `Interface`.
+The endpoints are automatically created when you launch a Gradio `Interface`.
 If you are using Gradio `Blocks`, you can also set up a Gradio API page, though we recommend that you explicitly name each event listener, such as

 ```python
 btn.click(add, [num1, num2], output, api_name="addition")